 Another source of information about wildflower blooms is The Theodore Payne Foundation for Wild Flowers and Native Plants.
 They post information about flowers blooms on their website: http://www.theodorepayne.org.

 The Carrizo Plain National Monument offers one tour each Saturday from mid-March through May to Soda Lake and Painted Rock, allowing the visitor to learn about wildflowers and other fascinating features on the Carrizo Plain.
 Please contact www.recreation.gov or 1-877-444-6777 (TDD 1-877-833-6777) for tour reservations.
-For sightseeing on your own, please be aware that most roads are unpaved and automotive services (including gas), are a long distance away.
-Also be aware of natural dangers such as rattlesnakes which are commonly found on the Carrizo Plain and as always, take only pictures and leave only footprints.
-Painted Rock is closed annually from March 1, until July 16, except by reservation.
+For sightseeing on your own, please be aware that most roads are unpaved and automotive services (including gas), are a distance away.
+During your visit please take only pictures and leave only footprints.

 El Saucito Ranch Tour